310mc/https-310mc.github.io-tl/source/_posts/submarine/ruthless_battlefield.md

 {% endbubble %}

 {% bubble Shinobu %}
-Truthfully, I don't actually dislike it that much.
+Truthfully, I don’t actually dislike it that much.
 I feel like a ninja, whose destiny is to live by a code.
 It’s like a game with its own set of rules.
 {% endbubble %}

 {% bubble Souma v3 %}